plantsoup/DartsApp/README.md

 ### Running the Dashboard

-**⚠️ Important:** This app must be served over **HTTP** (not HTTPS) to connect to local AutoDarts servers, since browsers block insecure WebSocket connections from HTTPS pages.

 Since this project uses ES6 modules, you need to serve it from a web server.
-Here are your options:
+You have multiple hosting options:

 #### Option 1: Python (if installed)
 ```bash